 When it comes to some of the largest insurance providers in all of America, few have the capacity to stand up against Nationwide and it’s many different divisions and subsidiaries.
 Although the company is not perfect, it’s storied history has surely left a massive footprint in many different sectors of the insurance industries.

 And while the brand and it’s slogan are well known, few could tell you whether or not their life insurance products are top notch, or middle of the pack.
 For this reason, our review of Nationwide Life Insurance Company will help you figure out whether they are a solid contender for your trust and business.

 A name means a lot, but at the end of the day, you need your policy benefits when life happens.
 Let’s explore Nationwide’s life insurance.

-Our Nationwide Life Insurance Company Review for 2017
+Our Nationwide Life Insurance Company Review

 While not the oldest carrier, its nearly 90 years in business has been enough to aid this company in amassing a huge consumer base, putting it in the Fortune 100 in America today; but it wasn’t always that way.
 Started out as just a small mutual auto insurer in Columbus, Ohio, and just 1,000 policyholders, it grew year by year and advanced itself into new states throughout the northeast and midwest.

 But in the next couple decades, Nationwide outgrew itself more than once, forcing itself into new areas, bigger offices, and even into new product lines.
 It also outgrew its original name, Farm Bureau Mutual and got its name, Nationwide Insurance, in ’55.
 As its continued to grow, it now requires more than 30,000 employees across the country.

 When concerning life insurance, financial strength and stability are key to gaining the trust of new consumers, as well as keeping the faith of long term clients.
 Nationwide Life Insurance Company is doing just that, where it has put itself among the most highly rated life insurance companies by several of the major credit rating agencies.